schneidenbach/RecessOpinionatedApiInAspNetCore/README.md

 * **Autofac** - my favorite dependency injection library.
 Wires all of the project's dependencies together in a convenient, easy-to-understand way.
 * **AutoMapper** - everyone's favorite mapper library for .NET.
 Easily define mappings between classes. `ProjectTo` is our god.
 * **FluentValidation** - a deceptively simple way of validating requests coming into MediatR.
 Better than attribute validation.
-* **Entity Framework** - my favorite way to access data.
+* **Entity Framework Core** - my favorite way to access data (except for EF6).
 You don't have to use it - anything that gives you an IQueryable is good enough.
+This is pretty nice cause you get an in-memory database for free.
 * **AutoMapper.Attributes** - a personal project of mine.
 Allows you to define mappings between classes using attributes.

+## Features
+- Paging when doing GETs
+- OrderBy for requests

 ## Getting started